Dosage Form: tablet

 A potential interaction between oral miconazole and oral hypoglycemic agents leading to severe hypoglycemia has been reported.
 Whether this interaction also occurs with the intravenous, topical, or vaginal preparations of miconazole is not known.
 The effect of concomitant administration of fluconazole and glipizide has been demonstrated in a placebo-controlled crossover study in normal volunteers.
 All subjects received glipizide alone and following treatment with 100 mg of fluconazole as a single daily oral dose for 7 days.
 The mean percentage increase in the glipizide AUC after fluconazole administration was 56.9% (range: 35 to 81).

 In studies assessing the effect of colesevelam on the pharmacokinetics of glipizide ER in healthy volunteers, reductions in glipizide AUC0-∞ and Cmax of 12% and 13%, respectively were observed when colesevelam was coadministered with glipizide ER.
 When glipizide ER was administered 4 hours prior to colesevelam, there was no significant change in glipizide AUC0-∞ or Cmax, -4% and 0%, respectively.
-Therefore, Glipizide Tablets should be administered at least 4 hours prior to colesevelam to ensure that colesevelam does not reduce the absorption of glipizide.
+Therefore, glipizide should be administered at least 4 hours prior to colesevelam to ensure that colesevelam does not reduce the absorption of glipizide.

 Carcinogenesis, Mutagenesis, Impairment of Fertility